developerfromjokela/sim800l-gsm-module/README.md

 #### `set_charset_hex()`
-Set the module to the HEX character set (only hexadecimal values from 00 to FF)
+Set the module to the HEX character set (only hexadecimal values from 00 to FF) *return*: "OK" if successful, otherwise `None` in case of module error.

 ---

 #### `set_charset_ira()`
-Set the module to the International reference alphabet (ITU-T T.50) character set
+Set the module to the International reference alphabet (ITU-T T.50) character set *return*: "OK" if successful, otherwise `None` in case of module error.

 ---